 The symptoms of anxiety are both mental and physical, and they will be different depending on the person and the specific anxiety disorder.
 As mentioned above, there are many different mental health conditions under the umbrella of anxiety disorders that appear in the Diagnostic and Statistical Manual of Mental Health Disorders.
 These include panic disorder, separation anxiety disorder, obsessive-compulsive disorder, and generalized anxiety disorder.
 People with anxiety disorders will feel nervous.
 Their mind could be racing, and they have a difficult time thinking logically about situations.
 They feel afraid.
 They may even experience panic attacks.

-There are many physical symptoms of anxiety including increased heart rate, sweating, shallow breathing, problems sleeping, digestive problems, and having a hard time controlling thoughts.
+There are many physical anxiety symptoms including increased heart rate, sweating, shallow breathing, problems sleeping, digestive problems, and having a hard time controlling thoughts.

 Types Of Therapy

 - Animal-Assisted Therapies

 When people think of service animals, they tend to think of dogs.
-However, when it comes to treating anxiety, there are many different options available for animal-assisted therapies.
+However, when it comes to treating anxiety disorders, there are many different options available for animal-assisted therapies.
 Dogs, cats, and horses are some of the most commonly used animals to treat anxiety.

 One of the benefits of animal-assisted therapy is that animals tend to have a relaxing effect on people.
 Sometimes it's just their presence that can help someone take their thoughts off their anxieties and fears and place them on the animal that's in front of them.
 It can also be helpful for people struggling with anxiety to strike a bond with an animal.
 It can feel lonely when you're dealing with mental health challenges and having an animal by your side can make it feel like you're not so alone in it all.

 There are several types of animal therapy options.
 The first are therapy animals that you can simply visit with for a while.
 Someone else owns the animal, generally a dog, and they have gone through extensive training to learn how to become a support animal.
 Another option is horse therapy.
 This is where you go to a farm that offers these services and spends time caring for and riding horses.

 Psychiatric Service Dogs